liquiidio/UnityPluginSuiteGitbook/examples/vote.md

 # vote

-1. The following example shows how a Vote Action can be created and passed to the Sign-Method of [the previously](https://liquiidio.gitbook.io/unity-plugin-suite/v/wcwunity/examples/example_a) initialized WaxCloudWalletPlugin-Object.
+1. The following example shows how a vote Action can be created and passed to the vote-Method using a session.

 ```csharp
    // vote using a session